voxpupuli/puppet-rabbitmq/.github/CONTRIBUTING.md

 1. Create a separate branch for your change.

-1. We only take pull requests with passing tests, and documentation. [travis-ci](http://travis-ci.org) runs the tests for us.
-You can also execute them locally.
-This is explained in a later section.
+1. Run the tests.
+We only take pull requests with passing tests, and documentation.

-1. Checkout the docs we use to review a module.
-They provide some guidance for new code that might help you before you submit a pull request.

 1. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, please add a test.

 1. Squash your commits down into logical components.
-Make sure to rebase against our current master.
+Make sure to rebase against the current master.

 1. Push the branch to your fork and submit a pull request.